Blue Bayou and Dixie Landin': Dixie Landin'

 Dixie Landin' was built in 1999.
 Some of its rides came from the now defunct Fun Fair Park which was located at the intersection of Florida Boulevard and Airline Highway.
 It includes rides for all ages, including kiddie rides and thrill seeker rides.
 It currently has 27 attractions, including an S&S combo drop tower, a log flume, three roller coasters, and a variety of flat rides.
 The Drop Tower, Hot Shot, was originally the O2 Tower from Panama City Beach, Florida's now defunct Miracle Strip Amusement Park.
 In 2008, Hurricane Gustav destroyed the Coca-Cola concert stage, however, a new one was built in time for the 2009 season.
+On June 2, 2025, park management announced the permanent closure of Dixie Landin’ due to lack of attendance.